Winter League

 Banking details: 02-0628-0189072-00

-Detailed results and progressive standings of this year’s Super 16 Competition are available here.
+Detailed results and final standings of this year’s Super 16 Competition are available here.

 All-Stars/Drop-In League 2025

+All-Stars/Drop-In League is now taking a break until later in the year.
 Progressive results and standings for the All-Stars / Drop-In League are available here.
-The next round of All-Stars/Drop-In League will be played on 8 April.

 Most-Improved Player in 2025

-Ratings adjustments and progress in the Order of Merit standings are based on results from this week’s regular round of Summer League.
+Ratings adjustments and progress in the Order of Merit standings are based on results from this week’s Winter League and the weekend’s Junior Development Tournament.

 Players’ Rating Gains